 Progress for program quality is measured by the results of the Environment Rating Scale (ERS) and Classroom Assessment Scoring System (CLASS).
-The rating scales measure how the classroom supports children's physical, cognitive, social-emotional, and language and literacy development.
+The rating scales measure how the classroom and staff support children's physical, cognitive, social-emotional, and language and literacy development.